quent043/list-transfers/README.md

 ## Possible Improvements

  - Current scripts are not accurate at all as not possible to query by timestamp
- - If we want to keep the current approach, we could record the first block of every year and use it for queries instead of estimating the block number based on an average
+ - If the current approach is kept (query by block number), the first block number of each year could be recorded and used for queries instead of estimating the block number based on an average number of blocks mined per year
- - Use an Indexer such as TheGraph to index all transfers and use GraphQL queries to get this info instead of onChain calls.
+ - Use an Indexer such as TheGraph to index all transfers and use GraphQL queries to get this info per timestamp instead of onChain calls.
- - - With current method, very old block history has often been pruned, hence the need of using an indexer
+ - With current method, very old block history has often been pruned, hence the need of using an indexer
  - Paginate results, even with TheGraph (max 1000 results per query)
  - Use third party node providers to get faster results
  - Use Tools like Moralis to query directly by timestamp instead on estimating block numbers